synchronal/medic-rs/README.md

 medic shipit  # -- run all checks and ship your changes.
 ```

+#### doctor

+`medic doctor` runs checks to ensure the project is ready for development.

+Examples:
+- Are all dependencies installed?
+- Are all required databases installed and accessible?
+- Are development services and fakes running?
+- Are test services available?

+Valid actions:
+- checks

+#### test

+`medic test` runs all tests.
+Useful not just for documenting _the_ test suite used
+for your project, but for when multiple test suites are used (`ExUnut + bats`, etc)

+Valid actions:
+- steps
+- shell actions
+- doctor

+#### audit

+`medic audit` is intended for anything that

+Examples:
+- is the code properly formatted (`mix format --check-formatting`, `prettier --check`, etc)?
+- linters (`cargo clippy`, etc)
+- dependency audits (`mix_audit`, `cargo-audit`, `npm audit`, etc)

+Valid actions:
+- checks
+- steps
+- shell actions

+#### update

+`medic update` updates the project with upstream changes.

+Examples:
+- git pull
+- update dependencies (without checking)
+- compile dependencies
+- run database migrations
+- run `medic doctor`

+Valid actions:
+- steps
+- shell actions
+- doctor

+#### shipit

+`medic shipit` runs all necessary actions to ship new code in a safe manner.

+Valid actions:
+- checks
+- steps
+- shell actions
+- audit
+- test
+- update

+## Configuration

 Each command runs a set of checks and/or steps, with some commands optionally
 accepting configuration indicating that medic should run another of its commands.